 Several other local hostelries are easily reached and often have musical entertainment – traditional or more modern – to add local colour, and are a pleasant way to spend your evenings.

-10 miles drive along the shore of Loch Leven takes you to Kinlochleven which has the country’s largest Ice Climbing Wall along with a great bar-bistro , mountaineering shop and cafe.
+7 miles drive along the shore of Loch Leven takes you to Kinlochleven which has the country’s largest Ice Climbing Wall along with a great bar-bistro , mountaineering shop and cafe.
 The Ice Factor has won a few tourism awards and is well worth a visit, even if you are not climbers.

 Lochleven Seafood cafe and shop is on the way to Kinlochleven, with award winning seafood freshly caught locally and transformed into wonderful dishes to temp the most discerning palate.
 It also boasts an extended coffee shop/cafe seating area – outside too – just the thing for a leisurely lunch or afternoon teas with home baking.
 There are also many delightful cafes, bistros and restaurants in the local area to tempt all palates.

 A popular day trip is to Oban, 31 miles south.
 Visit McCaig’s Tower, Oban whiskey distillery and the chocolate shop, stroll around the harbour and sample fresh seafood in comfortable restaurants.
 Many ferries to the western isles also depart from here.
-As you sweep down the hill towards the expanse of the bay you will appreciate why Oban has developed into Scotland’s most popular west coast town.

 On your way to Oban the road passes many attractions – you can stop in a delightful cafe to admire the vista of the historic Castle Stalker, a local Pottery where you can watch the items being thrown before browsing the shop, Poppies gorgeous garden centre and lochside cafe, and lots more.